yomidevs/local-audio-yomichan/README.md

 1. If you do not have internet access, you can still add audio to your cards.

-1. Compared to standard Yomichan, this **improves audio coverage** because it adds various sources not covered by Yomichan, such as Forvo, NHK 2016, and Shinmeikai 8.
+1. Compared to standard Yomichan, this **improves audio coverage** because it adds various sources not covered by Yomichan: Forvo (select users), NHK 2016, and Shinmeikai 8.

 1. Much [pre-processing](https://github.com/Aquafina-water-bottle/local-audio-yomichan-build-scripts) has been done to this audio to make it as high quality as possible:
     - All audio is normalized, so the volume remains relatively similar for each file.
     - Silence has been trimmed from the beginning and end of each file.
+    - Using JMdict's data, variant forms with the same readings are back-filled with existing audio.

 </details>